liangzheng816/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 Onboarding guidance includes: help to discover what's possible, creating a plan for success, and onboarding new users and capabilities at a flexible pace.
 The [Data Migration](/fasttrack/O365-data-migration) benefit covers guidance on migrating content from file share, Box, or Google Drive source environments.

 This guidance covers enablement of both OneDrive and the source environment.
 FastTrack also performs specific data migration activities on behalf of the customer for those with 500 or more licenses.
-For more details, see [FastTrack Center Benefit Overview](/fasttrack/O365-data-migration).
+For more information, see [FastTrack Center Benefit Overview](/fasttrack/O365-data-migration).
 Interested in getting started?
 Visit [FastTrack.microsoft.com](https://fasttrack.microsoft.com/), review resources, and submit a Request for Assistance.

 **Migration service providers**

 You may decide that your organization has specific business needs that require you to use third-party services or apps to help you execute your migration.
 Explore the professional services and applications available from partners in the Microsoft Partner Center.
 There you can find experts to help you in your enterprise content migration to Microsoft 365.
-For more info, see [Microsoft Partner Center](https://partnercenter.microsoft.com/partner/home).
+For more information, see [Microsoft Partner Center](https://partnercenter.microsoft.com/partner/home).

 ## User Onboarding